kreattang/Test_maven_travis_ci/README.md

 > [Codecov](https://codecov.io/gh)  =>select your repository => Setting => Bedge => Copy the contect of Markdown => paste in readme.md

 ## 3.Deploy
-* Travis CI can help you release to Github
-* You will need to provide a personal access token
+* Travis CI can help you release to Github.
+You will need to provide a [Github personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-* Set the deployment provider details in _.travis.yml._
+* Set the deployment provider details in _.travis.yml_
 * Create a tag in a GitHub repository
 * Push your change and Travis CI will build environment again.